Korean Wedding Traditions

 House Hunting: The Real Korean Extreme Sport

 Finding somewhere to live in Korea’s real estate market makes wedding planning look like choosing lunch.
-Traditional expectations of living with the groom’s parents have yielded to modern reality: 90% of couples need their own space for sanity preservation.
+Traditional expectations of living with the groom’s parents have yielded to modern reality: the vast majority of couples need their own space for sanity preservation.

 The New Household Price Tag (Sitting Down Recommended):

-- Parental contribution: 60-80% on average (thank Korean savings culture)
+- Parental contribution: often significant (thank Korean savings culture)

 - Your contribution: Eternal gratitude and first grandchild naming rights

-Gift registries exist but haven’t caught on-only 20% of couples use them.
+Gift registries exist but haven’t fully caught on.
 Why request specific items when cash envelopes let you choose?
 Plus, Korean mothers trust their own taste more than yours, arriving with surprise furniture that definitely doesn’t match your aesthetic but definitely stays because filial piety trumps interior design.

-Professional Support: House-setting services now offer “marriage starter packages” from ₩30-100 million ($22,500-$75,000 USD), including everything from furniture to fortune-teller-approved layouts.
+Professional Support: House-setting services now offer “marriage starter packages,” including everything from furniture to fortune-teller-approved layouts.
 Because nothing says “adult life” like paying someone to adult for you.

 How Korean Millennials Remix Tradition (Without Giving Grandma a Heart Attack)